ibexa/documentation-developer/docs/getting_started/about_composer.md

     -   `ezpublish-legacy-extension` | For standalone 4.x (legacy) extensions, to be used with [ezpublish-legacy-installer](https://github.com/ezsystems/ezpublish-legacy-installer)
     -   `ezpublish-bundle | For eZ Publish Platform 5.x bundles, may optionally be a "legacy bundle".`

-#### Composer for Frontend Developers
+## Composer for Frontend Developers

 If you are a web designer or working on the CSS on your website, this page contains is all you need to know about Composer.

-[Composer](https://getcomposer.org/) is an opensource PHP packaging system to manage dependencies.
+!!! note "[Composer](https://getcomposer.org/) is an opensource PHP packaging system to manage dependencies."

     This makes it easy to adapt package installs and updates to your workflow, allowing you to test new/updated packages in a development environment, put the changes in your version control system (git, Subversion, Mercurial, etc.), pull in those changes on a staging environment and, when approved, put it in production.

-#### Troubleshooting
+### Troubleshooting

 You may experience some latency in dependency resolution: everything is going normally.